grimme-lab/qc2-teaching/doc/programming.rst

    write(*, *) "My number is", my_number
    end program numbers

-Now the *declaration section* of our program is line 1-3, the second line declares that we want to declare all our variables explicitly.
+Now the *declaration section* of our program in line 1-3, the second line declares that we want to declare all our variables explicitly.
 Implicit typing is a leftover from the earliest version of Fortran and should be avoided at all cost, therefore you will but the line ``implicit none`` in every declaration you write from now on.
 The third line declares the variable ``my_number`` as type ``integer``.

-Line 4 and 5 are the *executable section* of the program, first we assign a value to ``my_number``, than we are printing it to the screen.
+Line 4 and 5 are the *executable section* of the program, first, we assign a value to ``my_number``, then we are printing it to the screen.

 .. admonition:: Exercise 2

    Make a new directory and save create the file ``numbers.f90`` where you type in the above program.
-Than translate it with ``gfortran`` with
+Then translate it with ``gfortran`` with

    .. code-block:: none